LeNPaul/full-circle/projects/fogbugz-trello-integration.md

 ---
 layout: page
-title: 'FogBugz + Trello Integration'
+title: 'Improving Support Workflow'
 ---

-# FogBugz + Trello Integration
+# Improving Support Workflow

 Please check out the following two articles for more information on this project: